code-423n4/2023-10-ethena/README.md

 # Tests

-*Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

-*Note: Many wardens run Slither as a first pass for testing.
-Please document any known errors with no workaround.*
+This readme has the steps to run the tests: https://github.com/code-423n4/2023-10-ethena/blob/main/protocols/USDe/README.md